nkdAgility/NKDAgility.com/site/content/resources/blog/2016/2016-10-27-kalabule-or-a-professional-at-agile-in-africa/index.md

 ---
 title: Kalabule or a Professional at Agile in Africa
-description: "Explore the call for professionalism in Africa's software industry.
-Join Martin Hinshelwood as he challenges the 'kalabule' mindset and promotes agile values."
+description: Explore the call for professionalism in Africa's software industry.
+Join Martin Hinshelwood as he challenges the 'kalabule' mindset and promotes agile values.
 date: 2016-10-27
 creator: Martin Hinshelwood
 id: "11642"